jofrep/dfir/01-SocGholish/README.md

 }
 ```

 10) The list of all domains that can be generated is at all-domains.txt.
-At the time of writting this, only this week's domain is active
+At the time of writing this, only this week's domain is active
 ```
 Name:	cmbefalcljjblia[.]top
 Address: 143.244.162[.]145